janKekanSan/jankekansan.github.io/pages/sona/la.md

 ##### la and location

-But the context isn't limited to people or things- it can also be places, like the preposition [lon]{.tokipona}:
+But the context isn't limited to people or things- it can also be places, like with the preposition [lon]{.tokipona}:

 <details><summary> [sewi la sina ken lukin e suno mute]{.tokipona} </summary>